Home Log in Sign up Profile Log out

 Anvedi means look! or check it out! and is used to call attention to something surprising or noteworthy.

-Anvedi che casa che ha Diego (Look at the house Diego has!)
+Anvedi che casa che ha Diego!
+(Look at the house Diego has!)

 Na certa – At Some Point / Eventually

 Na certa is a colloquial way of saying at a certain point or eventually.
-It often marks a turning point or a moment of decision.

-A na certa mi sono stufata e sono andata a casa (At a certain point I got fed up and went home)
+A na certa mi sono stufata e sono andata a casa (At a certain point, I got fed up and went home)

 Ammazza – Wow! / Damn!